Category:

 United States of America

-What is Frank Abagnale's Net Worth?
+What Is Frank Abagnale's Net Worth?

 Frank Abagnale is an American security consultant who has a net worth of $10 million.
 Known for his history as a former check forger and impostor, he became one of the most infamous impostors ever, claiming to have assumed no fewer than eight identities in the process.
-Abagnale's life story was the inspiration for the feature film "Catch Me If You Can," starring Leonardo Dicaprio as Abagnale.
+Abagnale's life story was the inspiration for the feature film "Catch Me If You Can," starring Leonardo Dicaprio as Frank.

 Early Life

 His first victim was his father, and he was just 15 at the time.
 Abagnale began his crime spree using his father's gas credit card and convincing gas station attendants to give him a portion of his sale back in cash, allowing them to pocket a portion of the proceeds.
 The scam fell apart when Frank's father got the credit card bill.
-In December 1964, Frank enlisted in the United States Navy but was discharged after three months and arrested for forgery shortly after.
+In December 1964, Abagnale enlisted in the United States Navy but was discharged after three months and arrested for forgery shortly after.
 He was arrested again the following year for car theft in Eureka, California, after he stole a Ford Mustang from one of his father's neighbors.
 Abagnale was pictured in the local newspaper, seated in a car and being questioned by a special agent in the FBI.

-After he returned to the U.S, Abagnale began impersonating a pilot and went around college campuses, saying he was there to recruit flight attendants for Pan Am, passing bad checks the entire time.
+After he returned to the U.S., Abagnale began impersonating a pilot and went around college campuses, saying he was there to recruit flight attendants for Pan Am, passing bad checks the entire time.
 At the University of Arizona, he claimed that he was a pilot and a doctor and conducted physical exams on several female college students who wanted to be part of flight crews.
 It was after he began to forge Pan Am payroll checks across five different states that he came to the attention of the FBI.
 He was arrested in Georgia in November 1970 after cashing 10 fake Pan Am payroll checks in different towns.
 He escaped from the local jail and was found a few weeks later in NYC.
 He was sentenced to ten years for forging checks with an additional two years for escaping from jail.
 He was released on parole after two years served at the Federal Correctional Institution in Petersburg, Virginia.
 Unwilling to return to his father's house in New York, Frank left the parole location choice up to the court, which chose Houston, Texas.

 Frank Abagnale Net Worth